-(f) This section governs only the procedures for denial or discipline decision and not the substantive grounds for the denial or discipline.
-Denial or discipline based upon substantive grounds that violates contractual or other rights of the applicant or licenseholder, or is otherwise unlawful, is not made valid by compliance with this section.
+(f) This section governs only the procedures for denial or (f) This section and not the substantive grounds for the denial or discipline.
+Denial or discipline based upon substantive grounds that violates contractual or other rights of the applicant or licenseholder, or is otherwise unlawful, is not made valid by

+31 compliance with this section.